cashfree/core-ios-sdk/Readme.md

 do {
             let cfUPICollect = try CFUPI.CFUPIBuilder()
                 .setChannel(.INTENT)
-                .setUpiId("id") // Here you have to send the "id" of the app that was clicked from the list that you received earlier
+                .setUPIID("id") // Here you have to send the "id" of the app that was clicked from the list that you received earlier
                 .build()
         } catch let e {
             let error = e as!
 CashfreeError